 Most consumer-facing web models process user prompts by piping input data across the internet to their own servers.
 The risks of this centralized paradigm are severe:

-• Loss of Client attorney-client or HIPAA Privilege: Passing confidential client data or protected health information (PHI) to third-party endpoints immediately compromises structural legal or clinical protections.
+- Loss of Client attorney-client or HIPAA Privilege: Passing confidential client data or protected health information (PHI) to third-party endpoints can undermine legal, contractual, or clinical protection requirements.

 2. Securing the Workspace: Hardware-Isolated Local Smart Computing